Danger Equipment Classic Thai Leather Boxing Gloves (16oz) Review

 I’ve been testing these gloves for a while now in all my striking sessions and have been using them for bag work, training work, and sparring.
 I’ve personally preferred these gloves for sparring, especially when doing Muay Thai.
 The thick padding helps to absorb the impact of strikes when punching and blocking, and even when blocking a head kick, it does a great job at minimising the impact.
 The other thing I like about these is the finger flexibility, which makes clinching fairly easy.
 They arent the most flexible gloves in the world by any means (Sometimes the attached thumb is a little restrictive), but the leather palm seems to open up quite nicely.

-At the moment these gloves are available from dangerboxingshop.com for $45.00 (with the Semi-leather versions the same price).
+At the time of writing the Danger Equipment Classic Thai Leather Boxing Gloves are available from dangerboxingshop.com for $45.00 (with the Semi-leather versions the same price).
 This price is pretty mid-range in terms of Danger’s gloves, however when you compare it to other popular Thai brands, it’s much cheaper, with other brands often easily $20 more expensive.